1jour1vin

 Food and wine pairings

-Enjoy it on thin slices of lightly seared Wagyu beef, on its own to savor all its nuances...
+Enjoy it on thin slices of lightly seared Wagyu beef, or on its own to savor all its subtle flavors...

 Robert Parker - Wine Advocate